-By Soulskill from Slashdot's finally-something-we-can-exploit-for-cheap-labor-again department
+By timothy from Slashdot's seven-does-sound-fairly-prime department

-By timothy from Slashdot's except-for-the-few-I-take-home-to-experiment department
+By timothy from Slashdot's some-people-are-nuts-in-public department